cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-Next we need to send some funds to the node and funding keys.
-If you have a wallet on `preprod`, you can send some tADA directly to these addresses shown after executing:
+Next, fund these addresses.
+If you have tADA on `preprod`, distribute it to the newly created addresses:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">